Mental Health is a human right – a workplace perspective

 By iomh, on 10 October 2023

-World Mental Health Day is recognised annually on 10 October.
+World Mental Health Day is recognised annually on 10th of October.
 It is a day that encourages everyone to reflect on their own mental health, and that of those around them.
-This year’s theme of ‘Mental health is a universal human right’ means ensuring mental health is treated equitably and with the same respect and dignity as that of a physical injury.
+This year’s theme is ‘Mental health is a universal human right’, and in the workplace that means ensuring mental health is treated equitably and with the same respect and dignity as that of a physical injury.
 Working in Workplace Health, especially around the time of World Mental Health Day is an opportunity to improve knowledge and raise awareness of staff but it also serves as a stark reminder on how far we as a society have to go.

 By iomh, on 10 October 2023